 - It provides the countries with a comparative advantage when such countries are involved in the trade.
 It is beneficial as a whole for increasing global wealth.

 - It allows generating more foreign direct investment

 Disadvantages of Trade Deficit

-- It is harmful for a developing country as more imports lead to deflation and increase the fiscal deficit.
+- It is harmful to a developing country as more imports lead to deflation and increase the fiscal deficit.

 - More jobs will be outsourced as domestic industries will shrink with less demand when demand for foreign goods increases.

-- In the form of attracting foreign investment due to trade deficit, the country may end up providing ownership of its resources and assets to the foreign country.
+- In the form of attracting foreign investment due to the trade deficit, the country may end up providing ownership of its resources and assets to the foreign country.

-- A higher trade deficit leads to decrease in the value of local currency
+- A higher trade deficit leads to a decrease in the value of the local currency.

-This concludes the topic on Trade Deficit, which is one of the metrics of measuring the economic growth of a nation, along with GDP.
+This concludes the topic of Trade Deficit, which is one of the metrics of measuring the economic growth of a nation, along with GDP.
 To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.